kyco/jquery.kyco.googleplusfeed2/README.md

 How to install
 --------------

-Bower: `bower install jquery.kyco.googleplusfeed2 -D`
+Bower: `bower install jquery.kyco.googleplusfeed2 --save-dev`

 Manual: Download or clone and include the minified js file after including jquery: